Your Surgeon Cleared You. You Still Don't Feel Like Yourself. Nobody Told You What "Ready" Actually Looks Like. We Can Show You.

 • Every provider is trained in Dr. Dawn's Pelvic & Core Reset™ Method

-We are happy to provide a superbill — a coded receipt with instructions — that you can submit to your PPO insurance for possible reimbursement.
+We're happy to provide a superbill — a coded receipt with instructions — that you can submit to your PPO insurance for possible reimbursement.

 Women’s health physical therapy Encinitas California